Kara-Balta: Economy

 The major industry in Kara-Balta was the processing plant of the mining combine, Kara-Balta Ore Mining Combine (KBMP), the largest in Central Asia.
 During Soviet times, it processed uranium ore from deposits in Kyrgyzstan and Kazakhstan.
 After independence, the mines in Kyrgyzstan closed quickly; however, KBMP continued to process uranium concentrate from Kazakhstan until 2005 when this activity was stopped due to a lack of raw material.
 The massive uranium tailings remain a problem.
 KBMP still processes gold and molybdenum ores.

 In February 2007, the Russian Renova Group won a tender to purchase the Kyrgyz government's 72.28% stake in the Kara-Balta uranium-production facility.

 Transport

 Highways

 Kara-Balta is located along M41 on the route from Bishkek to Osh.
 It is also connected by highway to Taraz, Kazakhstan.

 Rail

-Kara-Balta is connected by rail to Bishkek and Taraz, Kazakhstan.
+Kara-Balta is connected by rail to Bishkek, Kyrgyzstan and Taraz, Kazakhstan.

 Sports

 During the Soviet period, the city had a good sport infrastructure.

 The city has a bandy club.
+There is a football club Kara-Balta founded in 1952 that plays in Kyrgyzstan's premier league.